 How Can Flowers Help Us?

-Flowers also have power to soothe and comfort people in tough times.
-They can brighten the day for those who’ve suffered a life setback, are seriously ill, or in the hospital.
+Flowers also have the power to soothe and comfort people in tough times.
+They can brighten the day for those who’ve suffered a life setback, are seriously ill, or are in the hospital.
 The blooms of calming flowers can also bring cheer to those who reside in nursing homes, as well as help comfort those who’ve lost a cherished loved one.

 Did you know that arranging and placing flowers that help with stress at a funeral is a ritual dating from the Neanderthal era?
 Yes, that fact was discovered in 1951 when archaeologist Ralph Solecki uncovered pollen and wildflowers funerary fragments at the Shanidar Cave excavation in northern Iraq.
 His discovery was eventually cited by the Guinness Book of World Records as the world’s oldest form of human ritual.